 - Administrative impoundment of vehicle

 - Reimbursement to Commonwealth for investigatory medical fees

 - Payment to the court for trauma center fund

 The penalties for traffic and speeding offenses can be very serious and have significant impact on your driving record, license, insurance rates, and more.
-When you pay for a traffic ticket instead of employing a traffic defense attorney's help, you are admitting guilt and opening yourself up to some of these penalties.
+When you pay for a traffic ticket instead of consulting with a traffic defense attorney's for help, you are admitting guilt and opening yourself up to some of these penalties.
 Understanding your traffic charge and how to defend against it is crucial so that you avoid consequences that can have long-term impact on your driving record and driver's license.

 - Calibrations of radar, laser, speedometer and/or tuning forks were ineffective or statutorily defective

 - Ineffective use of speed termination device